17 Mistakes Everyone Makes At Fancy Restaurants

 Canceling reservations at the last minute — or just not showing up

 It might not seem like a huge deal to cancel on or ghost the restaurant at which you have reservations.
-And, yes, sometimes life happens and skipping out is unavoidable.
-Still, you should always give the restaurant a heads up in the event something prevents you from keeping your allotted dining time.
+And, yes, sometimes life happens, and skipping out is unavoidable.
+Still, you should always give the restaurant a heads up in the event that something prevents you from keeping your allotted dining time.

 What diners take for granted is all of the work that goes on behind the scenes to prepare for patrons at a restaurant, not to mention the financial impact that comes from restaurants being left unable to fill an empty table at the last minute.
-Stuff comes up, and chefs get it.
-As Michael Davis from Sprout LA told OpenTable, diners should "not be afraid to cancel your reservation — we appreciate a cancellation more than a no-show."

 Ignoring the dress code

 Although there is some flexibility here depending on the restaurant you're dining at, if a restaurant states the dress code is formal, it's disrespectful for guests not to follow it.
-John Winterman, managing partner at New York City's Batârd, told Town & Country of dressing up for dinner according to a restaurant's dress code, "I break it down into self-respect and respect for others."
-Winterman also noted an unspoken reason restaurants still institute dress codes, saying, "If someone comes in making an effort and looking fabulous and glamorous and they know they're in for a premium experience at a premium price, you give them a fabulous table in the middle of the room.
+John Winterman, owner of Brooklyn's Francie, told Town & Country of dressing up for dinner according to a restaurant's dress code, "I break it down into self-respect and respect for others."
+Winterman also noted an unspoken reason restaurants still institute dress codes, saying, "If someone comes in making an effort and looking fabulous and glamorous, and they know they're in for a premium experience at a premium price, you give them a fabulous table in the middle of the room.
 And people react to that, when they see a crowd that's well-dressed and beautiful and sparkling."

 And while there are certainly fine dining restaurants that have evolved to accommodate a more business casual crowd, Winterman — in a separate interview with Forbes — pointed out that dress codes aren't going away entirely.
 "There are examples in almost every major city of establishments that adhere to at least some dress code tradition — requiring [dress] pants, for example, or banning baseball caps," he said, adding that formal dress codes aren't relegated to major culinary hubs like New York City.
 "New Orleans, Dallas, Savannah all have venerable institutions that demand proper attire.
 Tradition often carries respect."